Coffee could be killing your productivity. As former Googlers say, relying on your morning cup of Joe is likely to worsen your work rate.

 Basically, it’s a file storage space where you can keep any docs, images, videos, recordings, etc. Your files can be reached from any smartphone, tablet, or computer.
 Share files and folders with others, inviting them to view, download and collaborate on them.
 Perform a quick search within your files.

 If you need a space bigger than 15 GB, there’s a possibility to upgrade.
-The tool is great for personal and business use – no wonder it’s growing fast.
-In July 2018, Google Drive was about to hit 1 billion users.
+The tool is great for personal and business use – no wonder it’s growing so fast.
+In July 2018, Google Drive was on a clear path to hitting 1 billion users.

 In August 2018, Google rebranded its Google Drive plans under the name Google One.
 Basically, the US tech giant cut the storage prices.
 Google One plans start at the same place as Google Drive plans — $1.99 per month for 100GB of additional storage — but the other tiers are cheaper.
 For example, Google introduced a new $2.99-per-month plan, which includes 200GB of storage, and it’s upgrading the $9.99-per-month tier to include 2TB of storage instead of 1TB.